- — Kosher, Non-GMO, Organic, Raw, Vegan

 - — Very low in Cholesterol, Sodium, Saturated Fat

 - — Good Source of Protein, Calcium, Iron, and Manganese

 Organic Couscous is an unusual type of pasta.
-It’s made of semolina rolled into tiny pellets and dried so that the product can last for many months.
+It comes from semolina rolled into tiny pellets and dried so that it can last for many months.
 This dish originated from North Africa, but today it is prevalent all over the Mediterranean and became a staple in many European cuisines.
 Food To Live Organic Couscous is a universal product that can be served with almost anything, including fish, meat, vegetables, nuts, and fruits.